p0gram3r/kafka-workshop/04_message_schemas/README.md

 2. Write the basic Kafka consumer code.
 Change the deserializer class to `KafkaAvroDeserializer`.
 3. Add the property `KafkaAvroSerializerConfig.SCHEMA_REGISTRY_URL_CONFIG` and point it to the URL of the Confluent Schema Registry.
 4. Start the consumer and fetch the users written to the topic.
-If the consumer does not retrieve any data, find a way to convince it. **Hint:** `seek()` or `auto.offset.reset`
+If the consumer does not retrieve any data, find ways to convince it.
 5. Inspect the data retrieved with a debugger. **What is different from what we expected?
 How to fix that?**

 ## Level 4.5 - Evolution of a Schema